honza/honza.github.com/_blog/posts/2013-06-25-duplicate-verses.rst

 The text of the ESV was used.

+Number of verses that appear more than once: 235 (i.e. the number of list items below).

 * Genesis 36:41, 1 Chronicles 1:52
 * Matthew 8:20, Luke 9:58
 * 2 Kings 19:5, Isaiah 37:5